delfimontilla/PATGAN/README.md

 The training has been divided into two stages:

-1. First pre-train the Real-ESRNet architecture with L1 loss.
+1. First pre-train the Real-ESRNet architecture with L1 and perceptual loss.